matje/draft-ietf-dnsop-nsec-aggressiveuse/README.md

    if the name in question falls into a range expressed by a NSEC/NSEC3 resource record already in the cache.

-   Aggressive Negative Caching was first proposed in Section 6 of DNSSEC Lookaside Validation (DLV) [RFC5074] in order to find covering NSEC records efficiently.
+   Aggressive Use Of Negative Caching was first proposed in Section 6 of DNSSEC Lookaside Validation (DLV) [RFC5074] in order to find covering NSEC records efficiently.

    Section 3 of [I-D.vixie-dnsext-resimprove] "Stopping Downward Cache Search on NXDOMAIN" and [I-D.ietf-dnsop-nxdomain-cut] proposed